 The densely populated city of Varanasi is home to over 1, 50,000 street dogs.
-But with little or no infrastructure for formal treatment and animal care, and no consistent government or private ABC-AR programme, the need in Varanasi was to provide immediate relief to animals but through empowering local people that are able to continue to care for animals and respond to the animal rights challenges of the city.
+But with little or no infrastructure for formal treatment and animal care, and no consistent government or private ABC-ARV programme, the need in Varanasi was to provide immediate relief to animals, but through empowering local people that were more capable to continue caring for animals and respond to the animal rights challenges of the city.

 It was thus envisaged to create a programme that would rely on the compassion and activism of the individuals of Varanasi, who would in time, create a strong movement for animal rights.

 While developing the programme, we narrowed down on three areas of urgent need.
 To begin with, the dogs on the streets needed immediate first aid, two, the first aid would require support and care from the local community, and lastly, local activists needed to be identified, educated and trained for animal care.